dgroch/dgroch.github.io/_summaries/2019-10-12-The-22-immutable-laws.md

 * audience related
 * sales related

-You can't take someone else's word.
+You can't take someone elses word.

 The essence of marketing is narrowing the focus.
 YOU become stronger when you reduce the scope of your operations.
 You can't stand for something if you chase everything.